 - The California Clean Vehicle Rebate Project offers rebates to eligible individuals, businesses, nonprofits or government entities that are based in California or have a California-based affiliate.

 - SDG&E Electric Vehicle Purchase Credit Program.
-If you’ve recently purchased or leased an EV, you may qualify for a special, limited time offer from SDG&E. Learn more about the qualifications and how to apply.
+If you’ve recently purchased or leased an EV, you may qualify for a special, limited time offer from SDG&E. Learn more about the qualifications and apply by November 30, 2020.

 We can’t wait to have you visit Balboa Park in your new or used EV!
-You can find EV charging stations at the Fleet Science Center and the San Diego Zoo parking lots.
-In collaboration with SDG&E and Smart City, San Diego 10 solar canopies were installed in San Diego’s Zoo parking lot which power five electric vehicle charging stations.
-Receiving renewable energy from the sun, guests can charge their EVs while enjoying their day exploring the Zoo.
+You can find EV charging stations by the Fleet Science Center and in the San Diego Zoo parking lot.
+SDG&E and Smart City San Diego installed 10 solar canopies in the San Diego Zoo parking lot which power five electric vehicle charging stations.
+Receiving renewable energy from the sun, guests can charge their EVs while enjoying their day exploring the Park and Zoo.
 Excess energy is stored in the battery for later use or directed to the grid providing clean energy for the community.
-For more information about the innovative sustainable partnership, visit SDG&E’s website.
+For more information about the innovative project, visit SDG&E’s website.

-The left photo features the EV charging stations located in the Fleet Science Center’s parking lot.
-The right photo is San Diego Zoo’s solar-powered EV charging stations located in the zoo’s parking lot.
+The left photo features the EV charging stations located in the parking lot adjacent to the Fleet Science Center.
+The right photo shows solar-powered EV charging stations located in the San Diego Zoo parking lot.